ringohoffman/ringohoffman.github.io/content/about.md

 I am a research engineer at [Protopia AI](https://www.linkedin.com/company/protopia%E2%80%94ai/posts/?feedView=all).
 At the moment I work almost exclusively in Python, mostly on our PyTorch SDK and model training framework.
 I've also worked on a real-time face recognition pipeline.
 You can check out <a href="/matthewhoffman_resume.pdf">my resume</a> if you'd like to learn more about what I've worked on.

-Design is at the core of my job as an engineer.
-Beyond the minimum requirements of every problem are the implicit requirements of usability, maintainability, scalability, extensibility... and it is through the application of design principles, adherence to best practices, and the utilization of the proper tools that I am able to create effective, adaptable software.
+Design is the core of my craft as an engineer.
+Each solution brings the implicit challenges of efficiency, usability, maintainability, and scalability.
+It is through the application of design principles, adherence to best practices, and the utilization of the proper tools that I am able to create effective, adaptable software.

 ### What is this blog?